 "In a Bain & Company study, 85 percent of the executives surveyed, and a full 94 percent of those running companies with more than $5 billion in revenue, said that internal, not external, obstacles keep their companies from growing profitably." - Tiffani Bova, Growth IQ According to Michael Treacy, business researcher, and author, there are 5 areas … Continue reading Growth IQ: Get Smarter About the Choices that Will Make or Break Your Business

-If your team does not leave the 2-3 day planning session energized and aligned for at least the next 12 months, you have wasted a great opportunity and significant money and time.
-Finding, in 2019, the one or two key things you can accomplish that will improve the business significantly may be the difference between a decent and a phenomenal year.
-Don't … Continue reading Start the Annual Strategic Planning Process Now (you need 60+ days to prepare)
+If your team does not leave the 2-3 day planning session energized and aligned for at least the next 12 months, you have wasted a great opportunity and a significant amount of money and time.
+Finding, in 2019, the one or two key things you can accomplish that will improve the business significantly may be the difference between a decent and … Continue reading Start the Annual Strategic Planning Process Now (you need 60+ days to prepare)

 As a follow up to my last post about how to encourage the generation of helpful and innovative ideas from your organization, this post focuses on how to develop and communicate those ideas so they stick.
 For an idea to stick, for it to be useful and lasting, it makes/allows the audience to: Pay attention … Continue reading Why do some ideas stick?

 Your team may have some of the best ideas to move the company forward - some big, some not so big - but forward nonetheless.
 Have you ever done or said something like the 3 items below to help foster new ideas?
 Set up a process to submit ideas that prove an economic advantage to the company "Come to me … Continue reading Ideas, Ideas, and more Ideas